 The New Testament was written after the time of Jesus.

-It consists of 27 books, written in Greek, primarily by Jews; Luke the historian was a gentile (non-jew).
+The New Testament consists of 27 books, written in Greek, primarily by Jews.

 Gospel according to St. Matthew